Overview

 be treated for tapeworm if you're travelling to Ireland, Northern Ireland, Finland, Norway or Malta

-have an Animal Health Certificate
+have an Animal Health Certificate (AHC)

 Travelling with a dog to countries outside of the EU